 I tried to smooth it over.
 “Honey, whatever you buy is fine.
 I’ll like it just because you bought it, and you picked it out, and it’s what you wanted me to have.
 It really doesn’t matter, and I really don’t want to do this.
 I don’t want to pick out my own ring.
 I don’t want to know,” I pleaded.

 The jeweler asked me what types of rings I liked.
 So I told him.
 Something different.
 Something that looks old, antique, vintage.
 Something that doesn’t look like everyone else’s ring.
-Nothing huge and gawdy, more stylish and unique.
+Nothing huge and gawdy, more stylish and unique, something that tells a story About Us rather than about the jewel itself.
+I gave him some image ideas from a jeweler online called Haruni, and they knew exactly what I was going for.

 He laid five absolutely exquisite perfect rings on the blue velvet.
 I loved them all.
 The jeweler had me try them on one by one, and there was one in particular that brought tears to my eyes against my will.